-Participation of Women and Members of Minority Groups: No laws limit the participation of women or minorities in the political process, and they did participate.
-Citizens were ethnically and linguistically homogeneous but, as of the end of the year, represented only 48.7 percent of the country's population.
+Participation of Women and Members of Minority Groups: No laws limit the participation of women or members of minority groups in the political process, and they did participate.
+Citizens were mostly ethnically and linguistically homogeneous but, as of the end of the year, represented only 48.3 percent of the country's total population.
 Most of the population consisted of immigrants, largely from Spain, Portugal, and France.
 The law requires 20 years of residency for naturalization.
-Because only citizens have the right to hold official positions, there were no members of minorities in government.
+Because only citizens have the right to hold official positions, there were no members of minority groups in government.